-Projections of benefits are based on the substantive plan (the plan as understood by CRA/LA-DLA and plan members) and include the types of benefits in force at the valuation date and the pattern of sharing benefit costs between CRA/LA-DLA and plan members to that point.
+Projections of benefits are based on the plan as understood by CRA/LA-DLA and plan members and include the types of benefits in force at the valuation date and the pattern of sharing benefit costs between CRA/LA-DLA and plan members to that point.
 Actuarial calculations reflect a long-term perspective and employ methods and assumptions that are designed to reduce short-term volatility in actuarial accrued liabilities and the actuarial value of assets.

-Significant methods and assumptions used to determine the annual required contributions for fiscal year 2015 were as follows:
+Significant methods and assumptions used to determine the annual required contributions for fiscal year 2016 were as follows:

-Actuarial valuation date July 1, 2013
+Actuarial valuation date July 1, 2015

 Actuarial cost method Entry age normal cost method

 Amortization method Closed 30-year period as a level percentage of payroll

-Remaining amortization period 25 years as of the valuation date
+Remaining amortization period 22 years as of the valuation date

 Asset valuation method Fair market value

 Actuarial assumptions:

-Investment rate of return 4.5%

-Projected salary increases 3.25%
+Investment rate of return 4.5% Projected salary increases 3.25%

-Healthcare inflation rate 5.00%
+Healthcare inflation rate 7.00%, graded down to an ultimate rate of 5.00%

-Payroll growth 3.25%

-Individual salary growth 3.25%
+Payroll growth 3.25% Individual salary growth 3.25%